-A Zambian Safari in South Luangwa
+A Luxury Zambian Safari in South Luangwa

 “A hippo on your deck.”
 She giggles again.
 I must blanch, because she quickly follows up, “But don’t worry, they cannot get up the stairs!”

 She is right, of course.
-My tent, like the rest of the camp, is constructed of eco-conscious, low-impact materials, including its expansive deck.
+My tent, like the rest of the Zambia safari camp, is constructed of eco-conscious, low-impact materials, including its expansive deck.
 Though I’m sure a hippo would enjoy lounging on the sunken sectional or a mid afternoon dip in the plunge pool, the stairs mean that it is strictly for human enjoyment.

 Though tracking game is a challenge to my unpracticed eyes, my guide, Abe, spots everything a mile away.

-A Zambian Safari in Victoria Falls
+A Luxury Zambian Safari in Victoria Falls

-We also talked about the upcoming presidential elections, and what the incumbent administration’s policies mean for Zambia’s future.
+We also talked about the upcoming presidential elections and what the incumbent administration’s policies mean for Zambia’s future.
 This is a country with tremendous potential and resources both for industry and hospitality.
 The fact that it has remained relatively unnoticed by the international community (whose focus has been more on neighbors South Africa and Zimbabwe) is both its greatest asset and impediment.
 But that is a discussion for another time.